Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Proofs: Scaling limits of IRG

-\item {\bf Tail bound on height and component size:} For $x\in[K]$, let $\mathrm{ht}(x)$ denote the the height of the $K$-type branching process started from one initial particle of type $x$.
-Then, there exist constants $C_1, C_2, C_3$ depending only on $\kappa$ an $\mu$ such that for all $x\in[K]$ and $m\geq 1$, we have,
+{\upshape(d)} {\bf Tail bound on height and component size:} For $x\in[K]$, let $\mathrm{ht}(x)$ denote the the height of the $K$-type branching process started from one initial particle of type $x$.
+Then there exist constants $C_4, C_5, C_6>0$ depending only on $\kappa$ \chh{and} $\mu$ such that for all $x\in[K]$ and $m\geq 1$,

-for $n\geq n_3$ where the cut-off $n_3$ depends only on the sequences $\set{\mu_n}$ and $\set{\kappa_n}$. \end{enumeratea} \end{lem} While proving $\eqref{eqn:var-D-bound}$, we will need an analogue of \eqref{eqn:branching-moments-bound-2} for the setup where the empirical distribution of types on $[K]$ may be different from $\mu_n$ but is sufficiently concentrated around $\mu_n$.
+for $n\geq n_3$ where $n_3$ depends only on the sequences $\set{\mu_n}$ and $\set{\kappa_n}$. \end{lem} While proving $\eqref{eqn:var-D-bound}$, we will need an analogue of \eqref{eqn:branching-moments-bound-2} in the setting where the empirical distribution of types on $[K]$ may be different from $\mu_n$ but is sufficiently concentrated around $\mu_n$.
 This is the only part where we will use \eqref{eqn:T-0-T-k-mu-n'}.
 However, to avoid introducing additional notation, we will only prove \eqref{eqn:branching-moments-bound-2}.
-The proof for any sequence $\mu_n'$ as in the statement of Lemma \ref{lem:branching-moments} follows the exact same steps.
+The proof of \eqref{eqn:T-0-T-k-mu-n'} for a sequence $\{\mu_n'\}$ satisfying \eqref{eqn:29} follows the exact same steps.
 We will continue to write $G_k(x), T_k(x)$ etc. without any ambiguity as the underlying empirical measure will always be $\mu_n$.